-AALL voices the needs and interests of law librarians at the national, state, local and international levels on timely policy issues including copyright; equitable, no-fee permanent public access to authentic online legal information; open government; and privacy.
-But no one knows the issues that impact law libraries across the country better than law librarians themselves.
+AALL voices the needs and interests of law librarians on timely policy issues including copyright; equitable, no-fee permanent public access to authentic online legal information; open government; and privacy.
+But no one knows the issues that impact law libraries across the country better than you.

 As a constituent of your elected officials, you hold the power and authority to influence your legislators’ opinions.
 After all, you’re responsible for re-electing them!
 Your lawmakers want to know what you think about issues that impact law libraries and it's your responsibility to help them understand the issues that matter most.
 Make your voice heard and help to influence the policies that affect you.